edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     $ gel migrate

 Now that our schema is applied, let's quickly populate the database with some fake data in order to be able to test the queries.
+We're going to explore writing queries in a bit, but for now you can just run the following command in the shell:

 .. code-block:: bash
     $ mkdir app/sample_data && cat << 'EOF' > app/sample_data/inserts.edgeql